The Birds (novel): Synopsis

-The story revolves around the inner world of Mattis, who is mentally challenged and lives with his sister Hege.
+The story revolves around the inner world of Mattis, who is mentally disabled and lives with his sister Hege.
 Since it is challenging for Mattis to communicate his ideas in context and in an organized fashion, many people call him "Simple Simon" and look down on him.
 He faces many challenges in life, for instance, a bird which filled him with awe and hope died, and he failed to find a suitable job in the farm.
 However, everything changed when he rowed and his boat got beached on a rocky island.
 Two girls, Anna and Inger, were on vacation and found him, helping him return home.
 Many people saw his arrival, and Mattis became more confident.
 Stemming on this event, his sister Hege encourages him to become a ferryman, and Mattis ferries his only passenger Jorgen to across the lake.
 Jorgen stays at Hege's house, and Hege and Jorgen soon become lovers.
 This intimidates Mattis, as he believes that Jorgen will replace him, and Hege will leave him.
 Mattis, overwhelmed, escape both of them and then dies from drowning.